Deaths

 MEDICAL ABORTION DEATHS IN FOREIGN COUNTRIES – REPORTED BY THE MEDIA

-Foreign Countries: The following women’s deaths were reported in the media.
+Foreign Countries: The following three women’s deaths were reported in the news media.
 Note: the deaths in Sweden and United Kingdom may be the same cases as those reported to the FDA (see 5 foreign deaths).

-• Australia: 2010, no information other than the media in Australia & Therapeutic Goods Administration (TGA) reported a woman had died from Group A Streptococcus sepsis, a severe bacterial infection of the bloodstream – several days after being prescribed a medical abortion regimen of two drugs, RU-486 (mifepristone) and misoprostol.
+• One death in Australia: 2010, no information other than the media in Australia & Therapeutic Goods Administration (TGA) reported a woman had died from Group A Streptococcus sepsis, a severe bacterial infection of the bloodstream – several days after being prescribed a medical abortion regimen of two drugs, RU-486 (mifepristone) and misoprostol.
 (15)(16)

 REFERENCES